YunoHost-Apps/ttrss_ynh/doc/PRE_UPGRADE.md

-We are moving from MariaDB to PostgreSQL database.
+If you are upgrading from version 20230630 or earlier: we are moving from MariaDB to PostgreSQL database.
 There is no database migration for now.
-It advised to export your OPML, install TTRSS and import back the OPML file.
+It advised to export your OPML, install TTRSS again and import back the OPML file.